For technical applications.

 Performance materials are key in the industry.
 They can be used permanently at temperatures between 100 and 150 ° C. They have good mechanical properties and good chemical resistance.

 They are obviously demanding materials for treatment by any system, including Pam technology.
-Pollen AM validated processability for all of these and is working on complete profiles development to meet demand on most applications.
+Pollen AM validated processability for all of these and is working on complete profiles development to meet demand for most applications.

 Thermoplastic material classification